Agoric/ERTP/core/zoe/docs/zoe.md

 instance is made with. `Terms` must include a property called `assays`, which is an array of assays, the public faces of mints.
-For instance, in our bricks-for-wool example above, the contract terms would include the brick assay and the wool assay. `Terms` can also include any other contract-specific parameters that a user wants to pass in.
+For instance, in our bricks-for-wool example above, the contract terms would include the brick assay and the wool assay. `Terms` would also include any other contract-specific parameters that the author specified.

 The smart contract must return an object with two properties:
 `instance`, which is the user-facing API of the contract, and `assays`, which is what the contract has decided is the canonical list of assays for the contract.
-If no change are necessary, `assays` may just be the assays in the terms.
+If no change is necessary, `assays` may just be the assays in the terms.

+## Diving Deeper

 To get a better idea of the usual control flow, let's look at a more complex smart contract, such as the `publicSwap` contract that we